Tuesday, November 15, 2022

 --à In this grade, resulting from interindividual asymmetries, some females find it advantageous to concentrate upon breeding, some, on “helping.”
 In mammals, Breeders may “help,” and “Helpers” retain the capacity to breed [“totipotent” condition].
 Where this differentiation arises, females may be pre-adapted for Complex Sociality—Reproductive Division-of-Labor and Specialization.
 Such interindividual asymmetries, then, may set the stage for Cooperation between Specialists [Division-of-Labor between more or less exclusive Breeders and more or less exclusive “Helpers” in the present case].
 While this phenomenon of incipient differentiation needs systematic investigation, one can detect these features in “allomothering;” “grand-mothering;” and dominance hierarchies whereby different individuals appear to be taking on different roles.

-Complex Social “grade:” In some environmental regimes [“clumped,” limiting food sources; intense local competition?; “poor” habitats?; moderate to high environmental heterogeneity, such as, ephemeral food?; seasonal environments?], sociality as per Cooperation [among members of a group or population] may transition to Complex Sociality: Reproductive Division-of-Labor [Cooperation among specialists—more or less exclusive Breeders, more or less exclusive “Helpers”], which may lead, in Mammals, to Primitive Eusociality [task, role, and/or morphological (naked mole-rats) Specialization].
+Complex Social “grade:” In some environmental regimes [“clumped,” limiting food sources; intense local competition?; “poor” habitats?; moderate to high environmental heterogeneity, such as, ephemeral food?; seasonal environments?], sociality as per Cooperation [among members of a group or population] may transition to Complex Sociality, if, like other transitions, this transition occurs at all relative to environmental conditions and selection on phenotypic variability (see West & Cooper 2016): Specialization---->Reproductive Division-of-Labor [Cooperation among specialists—more or less exclusive Breeders, more or less exclusive “Helpers”], which may lead, in Mammals, to Primitive Eusociality [task, role, and/or morphological (naked mole-rats) Specialization].
 Advanced Eusociality, more or less sterile “castes,” is absent in Mammals.
 According to Macdonald (2001), some naked mole-rat “helpers” never have an opportunity to breed throughout their lifetimes.

 --à Received wisdom is that mammals are characterized by generalized traits (cf. Eisenberg 1981), a condition that should have placed significant limits on mammals’ potential for “specialization,” and, Complex Sociality, to evolve.
 In light of the foregoing, naked mole-rats must be viewed as a remarkable, possibly, unique, example of Eusociality in the Class, having evolved morphological specialization.